 1. Identify your strength

-First of all you have to identify your best skills and abilities.
+First of all, you have to identify your best skills and abilities.
 Analyze a job description and make a list of required skills and knowledge you already possess.
-While looking for a job emphasize all your best qualities and focus on your strengths, transferable skills and desire to learn rather that on your lack of experience.
+While looking for a job emphasize all your best qualities and focus on your strengths, transferable skills and desire to learn rather than on your lack of experience.
 Believe that you can do it and you will definitely succeed.

 2. Find an internship

 If you are struggling with finding a decent job it is the first thing you should consider if you want to boost your career.
 There are various internships for both college students and recent graduates.
 Getting a paid internship is a daunting task, but if you manage to do this you will it will contribute to your career development.
 You will earn some money and most importantly you will get the experience you desperately need.
-It will also allow you building your own professional contacts and network.
+It will also allow you to building your own professional contacts and network.

 3. Or start volunteering

 If you can’t find an appropriate paid internship, then start working for free.
 There are many non-profit organizations that need your help.
 It is much easier to get hired for this position.
 Though you won’t be paid, you will gain invaluable skills and experience.
 Most importantly you will help those who need it the most.
 Believe us, with volunteer experience you will become more employable on the spot.
 Actually, on the current job market volunteer background is highly appreciated by employers and sometimes it is even required.